chipjarred/MacMenuBar/README.md

             #endif
 ```

 `.enabledWhen` is called whenever the item's parent menu is opened to determine whether or not that item is enabled.
+The "Show Log" menu item will now be disabled whenever the log window is visible, and enabled whenever it's hidden.

 The actual process `MacMenuBar` uses for determining whether the menu should be enabled or disabled is:

 1. If the menu item does *not* have an associated action, then it is *disabled*.
 If it does have an action, validation proceeds to the next step.